 1 – Create a Thanksgiving Centerpiece from Grocery Store Items:

-For a more formal table, elevate the look grocery store flowers by placing them in a crystal vase… Plus, you’ll have an excuse to use the fancy crystal you’ve been storing in the cabinet all year.
+For a more formal table, elevate the look grocery store flowers by placing them in a crystal vase.

 2- Fill a Pitcher with Wheat for a Super Easy Centerpiece:

-Give you table a fall harvest vibe with wheat…just keep those burning candles away!
+To give you table a fall harvest vibe, add some wheat…just keep those burning candles away!

 If you don’t want the wheat to block the people across the table, cut it down or use shorter pieces.
 Then again, if your Thanksgiving dinner turns into a discussion about politics, you may want to block the people across the table – ha!